NathanTeo/cosmo_project/README.md

 We test on datasets that contain
 1. Exactly 10 randomly placed Gaussian blobs of the same size and amplitude at a 32 by 32 resolution
 2. Poisson 10 randomly placed Gaussian blobs of the same size and amplitude at a 32 by 32 resolution
-3. Poisson 500 randomly placed Gaussian blobs of the same size and amplitude at a 64 by 64 resolution
+3. Poisson 1000 randomly placed Gaussian blobs of the same size and amplitude at a 128 by 128 resolution
-4. Poisson 500 clustered Gaussian blobs of the same size and amplitude at a 64 by 64 resolution
+4. Poisson 1000 clustered Gaussian blobs of the same size and amplitude at a 128 by 128 resolution
+5. Poisson 10 non-overlapping blobs of the same size, with amplitudes sampled from a power law distribution, at a 32 by 32 resolution
+6. Poisson 1000 clustered blobs of the same size, with amplitudes sampled from a power law distribution, at a 128 by 128 resolution

 This repository contains code for training and testing both GANs and diffusion models.